§ When he

 In Britain and America, publishers and printers could be

-prosecuted and sentenced to hard time for violating obscenity
+prosecuted and sentenced to prison at hard labor for violating

-laws.
-In his painfully protracted negotiations with George
+obscenity laws.
+In his painfully protracted negotiations with

-single words as the price for getting his book into print.
-The
+remove even single words as the price for getting his book into

-experience evidently hardened his resolve to represent human
+print.
+The experience evidently hardened his resolve to

-reality as he saw it, without bowing to conventional
+represent human reality as he saw it, without bowing to

-and bodily functions with a vengeance.
-Ezra Pound, who acted as
+bodily functions with a vengeance.
+Ezra Pound, who acted as a

 The Little Review in